christopherhamersly/learning-journal/README.md

 # learning-journal

 ## Growth Mindset
->This is a mindset that believes _intelligence_ is not limited.
+ ->This is a mindset that believes _intelligence_ is not limited.
- 1. Embraces challenges
+   -1.
+Embraces challenges
- 1. persists when faced with obstacles
+   -1. persists when faced with obstacles
- 1. believes in no pain, no gain
+   -1. believes in no pain, no gain
- 1. learns from criticism
+   -1. learns from criticism
- 1. is inspired by the success of others
+   -1. is inspired by the success of others

  More information [here](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)